ArcadiusK/cornerfind-angular/README.md

-# Web app built with fullstack javascript
+##• Designed e-commerce website to buy and sell (new and used) baby related products (clothes, cribs, strollers, books etc)
-# Angular.js,  NodeJS, Mongo DB, Express.js
+##• Built with fullstack javascript Angular.js, NodeJS, MongoDB, Express.js